schellenberg/computerscience20/_sources/ConstrainedLanguage/Step15.rst

 .. image:: images/open_window.png

 Have Reeborg move around the room and close the windows by using the ``build_wall()`` function.
 The size of the room and the location of the windows are always changing.
+Note that the green colored square (one step in front of where Reeborg starts) is a goal in this world, so it behaves the save as a flag.
+You can ask if you are on it using ``at_goal()``.

 .. note:: Since the windows are in different places in each world, be sure that your solution does not *hard code* a number of steps to get to a window.
 Instead, Reeborg must check for an open window as it walks around the inside of the house.